ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-table/readme.md

 ## Technical Note: SSR (Server-Side Rendering) Considerations

-The Ontario Table component is largely safe for server-side rendering (SSR) when used with valid, static data.
+The Ontario Table component is generally safe for server-side rendering (SSR) when used with valid, static data.

+However, **it's important to note** that the component dynamically calculates and applies a top scrollbar based on the rendered width of the table.
+Because this calculation depends on browser-specific layout measurements, the scrollbar will not be visible during SSR.
+It will appear after hydration, once the component finishes rendering in the client.

+### Best Practices

-> **Important**: Props such as `tableColumns` and `tableData` are parsed from JSON.
+Props such as `tableColumns` and `tableData` are parsed from JSON.
 To avoid hydration mismatch:

->
-> - Pass structured arrays directly instead of JSON strings when using JSX.
+- Pass structured arrays directly instead of JSON strings when using JSX.
-> - Ensure any JSON strings are valid and match the server-rendered data exactly.
+- Ensure any JSON strings are valid and match the server-rendered data exactly.

-> **Note for SSR:**
->
-> The Ontario Table component dynamically calculates and applies a top scrollbar based on the rendered width of the table.
-Because this layout behavior depends on measurements only available in the browser, scrollbars will not be visible during SSR.
-They will appear after hydration when the component finishes rendering in the browser.

 <!-- Auto Generated Below -->